maarten-pennings/6502/3eeprom/README.md

 We need a memory to store a program that executes on reset.
 This program could be, for example, a basic interpreter, a monitor or some OS shell.
-This memory needs to preserve data over power down.
+The memory needs to preserve data over power down.
 So we go for a ROM, actually a _programmable_ ROM, a PROM.
-We make mistakes so let it be an eraseble PROM, a EPROM, and in this age that will be an electrically erasable PROM, an EEPROM.
+We make mistakes so let it be an erasable PROM, a EPROM, and in this age that will be an _electrically_ erasable PROM, an EEPROM.

 So, we will attach an EEPROM to our 6502, so that the 6502 has code to execute upon reset.
 We get another problem: how do we program that EEPROM.